 "If you do the work, you get rewarded.
 There are no shortcuts in life.” — Michael Jordan

 Nevertheless, this is not the end of the story.
 Executives and management also need to question what can be done to increase learning activity.
+An important step is involving managers in corporate learning, which can be a good motivation for employees.
+Read more on this topic in our guide.

 Making learning a priority and allocating sufficient time is essential.